-Diagnosis: The first step in assessing the social and political sustainability risk is a diagnostic task: one has to figure out how much authority one needs to be able to launch, sustain, and ensure the successful performance of one’s idea.
+Diagnosis: The first step in assessing the social and political sustainability risk is asking: How much authority does one need to be able to launch, sustain, and ensure the successful performance of one’s idea?
 Who is it whose permission is needed to go ahead?
 How much and how sustained must their support be?
 Do we need simply their permission, or their protection from others who would like to prevent the effort from being launched and expanded, or their insistent demand that the project be carried forward?

-This analysis can be carried out in the first instance with respect to formal or informal authorization to make something happen, and draw on the backing of more powerful others to extend and expand one’s own formal and informal authority.
-But one also has to pay attention to the flow of material assets one needs to launch the effort.
-It is not just authorization that one needs; it is also money, and other kinds of material assets such as communications, buildings, etc.
+This analysis can be carried out in the first instance with respect to formal or informal authorization to make something happen, and draw on the backing of more powerful actors to extend and expand one’s own formal and informal authority.
+But one also must pay attention to the flow of material assets one needs to launch the effort.
+It is not just authorization that one needs; it is also money, and other kinds of material assets such as communications, space, etc.

-The focus of attention can be in those in formal positions to authorize action and provide resources, or it can be on a much larger group of individuals who could make contributions of authorization and money but are not in formal positions to commit large blocks of money and authority – individuals who might be recruited to say nice things about your effort in public media, or who might be willing to make small donations of money, or who are willing to help you as volunteers, or who are willing to support your efforts as guinea pigs for what it is you are trying to do.
-The methods of reaching the individuals can be through face to face efforts to persuade and negotiate, or through more impersonal efforts to communicate through mass media.
+The focus of attention can be on those in formal positions to authorize action and provide resources, or it can be on a much larger group of individuals who could make contributions of authorization and money, but are not in formal positions to commit large blocks of money and authority.
+These individuals might be recruited to say nice things about your effort in public media, or they might be willing to make small donations of money, or they may be willing to help you as volunteers or support your efforts as guinea pigs.
+The methods of reaching the individuals can be through face-to-face efforts to persuade and negotiate, or through more impersonal efforts to communicate through mass media.
 (Note that these techniques for mobilizing support are also extremely helpful when one is trying to create political pressure to form, animate, and guide networks of organizations.)

-Social and political legitimacy and support can be built by creating a large network of formal and informal supporters of one’s cause (political consent as the basis of legitimacy), or by sheltering within and exploiting some existing legal authorization or mandate (law as the basis of legitimacy), or by using ideas that are already accepted as right or that have strong expert opinion behind them (expertise as a base of legitimacy), or by drawing attention to an important moral value that is being neglected or needs to be recovered (moral values as the basis of legitimacy).
+Social and political legitimacy and support can be built by creating a large network of formal and informal supporters of one’s cause (political consent as the basis of legitimacy), or by sheltering within and exploiting some existing legal authorization or mandate (law as the basis of legitimacy), or by using ideas that are already accepted as right or that have strong expert opinion behind them (expertise as a basis of legitimacy), or by drawing attention to an important moral value that is being neglected or needs to be recovered (moral values as the basis of legitimacy).

-The framework that is sketched out briefly in the points made above are made more explicitly in Chapter 4 of Creating Public Value.
-Taken together, these ought to help you explore the question of whether the authorizing environment on balance at the moment (given its heterogeneity and dynamism) is indifferent, hostile to, welcoming, or demanding that your idea be tried, and what particular parts of the environment you will rely on for support, and which parts you will have to figure out how to evade.
+The framework that is sketched out briefly in the points above are made more explicitly in Chapter 4 of Creating Public Value.
+Taken together, these ought to help you explore the question of whether the authorizing environment on balance at the moment (given its heterogeneity and dynamism) is indifferent, hostile to, welcoming, or demanding to your social change idea, and what particular parts of the environment you will rely on for support, and which parts you will have to figure out how to evade.